Men Who Lied About Military Service Ordered To Hand-Write Names Of All 6,756 Killed In Iraq And Afghanistan

 — Stars and Stripes (@starsandstripes) August 25, 2019

 As the Military Times noted, a number of states have put in place strict laws against those who falsely claim military service.
-The Supreme Court in 2013 had struck down existing federal “stolen valor” laws on the grounds of free speech, leading a number of states to institute their own laws.
+The Supreme Court, in 2013, had struck down existing federal “stolen valor” laws on the grounds of free speech, leading a number of states to institute their own laws.

 The Montana case attracted some national attention and kudos from veterans groups.
 Many shared the story on social media with praise for the judge for taking seriously those who falsely claim military service.

 There was more punishment for the Montana men even after their release.
-After announcing the three years that would be suspended from the sentences, Pinski said that during each of those years, the man must stand at the Montana Veterans Memorial in Great Falls for eight hours on both Memorial Day and Veterans Day while wearing a sign that reads: “I am a liar.
+After announcing that three years that would be suspended from the sentences, Pinski said that during each of those years, the man must stand at the Montana Veterans Memorial in Great Falls for eight hours on both Memorial Day and Veterans Day while wearing a sign that reads: “I am a liar.
 I am not a veteran.
 I stole valor.
 I have dishonored all veterans.”